-Note: This trick seems to work only with the Legal ("decimal"), multi-level outlines and not to other multi-level outlines.
-If you use other, non-Legal multi-level outlines you can set the paragraph number to the expected value (e.g., "2") and get the desired result.
+This trick works with the Legal ("decimal"), multi-level outlines but not other multi-level outlines.
+If you use non-Legal multi-level outlines (e.g., the Paragraph outline style) you can set the item number to the expected value (e.g., "2") and get the desired result.

 [This is a variation on the previous tip.]

 Suppose you want to change what would normally appear as 2.1.1 to 8.3.1 in a Legal-style outline list.